ppaez/pyramid_tutorial_maintain/README.rst

 Organization
 ============

+The tutorial user will normally access the narrative documentation that explains the steps to follow, which is organized in chapters.
+Behind the scenes, we have a set of documentation files plus a set of source files.

 The files for the two wiki tutorials are located under `docs/tutorials/wiki` and `docs/tutorials/wiki2` in the `Pyramid` source directory.
 The